MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 A negative response from the server can indicate that one of two possible results was encountered while the server attempted to process and recursively resolve the query fully and authoritatively.

-- An authoritative server reported that the queried name does not exist in the DNS namespace.
+- An authoritative server reported that the queried name doesn't exist in the DNS namespace.
 - An authoritative server reported that the queried name exists, but no records of the specified type exist for that name.

 The resolver passes the results of the query, in the form of either a positive or negative response, back to the requesting program and caches the response.